A blood sample drawn from a vein in your arm; blood from the prick of a baby's heel or finger

 When is it ordered?

-Apo A-I may be ordered along with apo B when a health practitioner wants to check an apo B/apo A-I ratio as a CVD risk indicator, to evaluate the "bad" to "good" cholesterol.
+Apo A-I may be ordered along with apo B when a healthcare practitioner wants to check an apo B/apo A-I ratio as a CVD risk indicator, to evaluate the "bad" to "good" cholesterol.

 Apo A-I may be ordered, along with other tests, when someone has undergone lipid-lowering treatment or lifestyle changes, such as decreased dietary fat and increased regular exercise, to monitor the effectiveness of the changes.